 In this article, we have discussed how to submit a complaint and track the complaint status in CSB Bank Limited online and offline.

-Submit a Complaint in Catholic Syrian Bank Online
+Submit a Complaint to Catholic Syrian Bank Online

 - Further, you will see a grievance redressal mechanism of the bank.
 At level 1, you can find a link to register a complaint online.